modelhub-ai/modelhub-engine/docs/source/modelhubapi.rst

 --------

 The REST API is the main interface to a model packaged with the Modelhub framework.
-The REST API of a running model can be called under \http::/IP_OF_MODEL:PORT/api/
+The REST API of a running model can be reached under \http://<ip of model>:<port>/api/<call>.

-TODO List and explain REST API in a nicer way.
-For now, please refer to the REST API Class documentation.
+For example :code:`http://localhost:80/api/get_config` to retrieve a JSON string with the model configuration

+See the following documentation of the REST API Class for a documentation of all available functions.

 REST API Class